cjc626590597/Informatics-Portfolio/README.md

 If you want to scrap URLs of all phones, execute python script 'scrapURL.py' and a new excel file 'URLs.xls' including all phone URLs is created.

-If you want to scrap required parameters  of all phones, execute python script 'scrapData.py' and a new excel file including all phone parameters is created.
+If you want to scrap required parameters  of all phones, execute python script 'scrapData.py' and a new excel file named 'firstData.xls' including all phone parameters is created.

-If you want to clean the phone data, execute python script 'dataCleaning.py' and then 'dataCleaning_range.py' to remove the characters not required of excel.
+If you want to clean the phone data, execute python script 'dataCleaning.py' and a new excel file named 'secondData.xls' including cleaned data is created.

+If you want to further clean the phone data to remove the characters not required, execute python script 'dataCleaning_range.py' and a new excel file named 'lastData.xls'.